 Statistics is a course that offers a change from a traditional math course.
 Although proficiency in algebra skills is needed, students will also learn to analyze and represent their answers graphically.
 Students will use real-world data (collected or given) to explore these specific topics: sampling techniques, probability, measures of central tendency, visual data descriptions using technology, hypothesis testing, and correlation and regression.
 Students will complete several writing and technology projects to reinforce the analysis of these real-world situations.
 Statistics may be taken as a student's lone math course or concurrently with any course after Algebra II.
-Concurrent credit may be available to those students who qualify through Lourdes College.
-See page 15 for details.
-A TI-83 Plus or TI-84 Plus graphing calculator is required.

-3325 AP STATISTICS Credit 1 Year
+3325 AP STATISTICS

-Prerequisite: Algebra II
+Year Credit 1 Prerequisite: Algebra II

 This college level course is for the student who desires all the knowledge of statistics above and beyond the general statistics class.
-The course provides instruction on four broad conceptual themes - Exploring Data, Sampling and Experimentation, Anticipating Patterns, and Statistical Inference.
+The course provides instruction on four broad conceptual themes-Exploring Data, Sampling and Experimentation, Anticipating Patterns, and Statistical Inference.
 Students will draw connections between all aspects of the statistical process, including design, analysis, and conclusions.
 Students will learn how to communicate methods, results, and interpretations using the vocabulary of statistics and how to use graphing calculators and computers to enhance the development of statistical understanding.
 AP Statistics is for high achieving math students and may be taken as a student's lone math course or concurrently with any course after Algebra II.
-A TI-83 Plus or TI-84 Plus graphing calculator is required.